Skip to content

 JOB_ROUTER_ROUTE_NAMES = Condor_Pool

-keyword works for any job attribute other than those mentioned above that require the use of
+The DEFAULT keyword works for any job attribute other than those mentioned above that require the use of alternative names for defaulting in the CE.

-Maximum walltime¶
+Maximum walltime

-To set a default number of cores for routed jobs, set the variable default_maxWallTime
+To set a default number of cores for routed jobs, set the variable default_maxWallTime:

 JOB_ROUTER_ROUTE_Condor_Pool @=jrt